 Ingredient Notes:

-- Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+- Binder – Binders are what hold together your gluten free baking.
+If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+Read Why Binders are Important in Gluten Free Baking to learn more.

-- Eggs - Use size large eggs.
+- Eggs – Use large eggs.

 - Milk – I used milk, but plant-based non-dairy milk also works well in this recipe.

-I share all of my easy to follow Gluten Free Baking Tips so that you can bake gluten free like a pro!
+I share all of my easy-to-follow Gluten Free Baking Tips so you can bake gluten free like a pro!
 I also share tips on what my go-to gluten free flour blends are and what recipes are best for different gluten free flour blends.
+See these gluten free lemon dessert recipes for more inspiration and recipe ideas!

-Step 1: Add your dry ingredients into a bowl and whisk to blend.
+Step 1: Add your dry ingredients to a bowl and whisk to blend.

+I recommend using the spoon or leveling method to measure your gluten-free flour.
+In a perfect world, people weigh their flour, but most do not own a kitchen scale.
 Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

 Use a spoon to fill the measuring cup.
 Use a knife to level along the top to remove the extra flour.

-Step 5: Spray oil in two loaf pans.
-Add the batter to a bread loaf pan and spread the pound cake batter around the pan.
-Bake the cakes at 350º F for 45 minutes.
+Step 5: Spray gluten free baking spray into two loaf pans.
+(Note: PAM baking spray is NOT gluten-free!)
+Add the batter to two one-pound bread loaf pans and spread the pound cake batter around the pans so that it is evenly distributed.

-Step 7: Now, it is time for the homemade lemonade icing.
+Step 8: Now, it is time for the homemade lemonade icing.
 Combine powdered sugar and lemon juice in a bowl.
 You can easily control how thin or thick your icing is by the quantities you use.
 Drizzle the icing over the cake.

-You can easily use bottled lemon juice, but a fresh lemon is better so you can also use lemon zest.
+You can easily use bottled lemon juice, but a fresh lemon is better, so you can also use lemon zest.

 More Gluten Free Lemon Dessert Recipes: